-Stakeholders in the regional planning process.1 Consistent with Order No. 1000, the Transmission Providers may continue to meet their reliability needs or service obligations by choosing to build new transmission facilities that are located solely within their individual Balancing Areas or footprints and that are not submitted for regional cost allocation.
+Consistent with Order No. 1000, the Transmission Providers may continue to meet their reliability needs or service obligations by choosing to build new transmission facilities that are located solely within their individual Balancing Areas or footprints and that are not submitted for regional cost allocation.

 In accordance with Order No. 1000's interregional coordination requirements, the enrolled Transmission Providers within the SCRTP coordinate with the public utility transmission providers in the Southeastern Regional Transmission Planning Process ("SERTP") to address transmission planning coordination issues related to interregional transmission facilities.
-The interregional transmission coordination procedures are hereby provided in Appendix K-6 with additional materials provided on the SCRTP Regional Planning website.
+The interregional transmission coordination procedures are hereby provided in Appendix K-6 and any additional materials may be provided on the SCRTP Regional Planning website.